FaisalAhmed21/QA-Automation-Hub/README.md

 - Runs the full Postman collection headlessly via Newman
 - Uploads the Newman HTML report as a build artifact, even on failure

-Both pipelines are designed so a broken build produces evidence (reports, traces) automatically — not just a red X with no context.
+Both pipelines are designed so a broken build produces evidence (reports, traces) automatically, not just a X with no context.

 ## Why a Monorepo

 Keeping both projects together, with CI wired across both, mirrors how many real QA/SDET roles work day to day: maintaining multiple test suites (UI and API) against the same product surface, with a single pipeline enforcing both on every change.
-It also makes the CI/CD design itself a demonstrable piece of work, not just an implementation detail — the workflows are reviewable here in one place, alongside what they test.
+It also makes the CI/CD design itself a demonstrable piece of work, not just an implementation detail, the workflows are reviewable here in one place, alongside what they test.

 ## Running Locally

-Each project can be run independently — see their individual READMEs for full setup instructions:
+Each project can be run independently, see their individual READMEs for full setup instructions:
 - [`ecommerce-automation/README.md`](./ecommerce-automation/README.md)
 - [`task-manager-api-tests/README.md`](./task-manager-api-tests/README.md)